KanikaIm-erb/Cybersecurity-Audit-Platform-for-SMEs/README.md

 The **Automated Security Audit Platform for SMEs** is an open-source, end-to-end security auditing solution designed specifically for Small and Medium-sized Enterprises (SMEs).
 It orchestrates a suite of industry-standard open-source tools to automatically scan, assess, and report on an organisation's security posture.

-Unlike expensive enterprise security suites, this platform brings together the best free and open-source tools into a unified, easy-to-deploy pipeline — making robust cybersecurity accessible to organisations with limited IT resources and budgets.
+Unlike expensive enterprise security suites, this platform brings together the best free and open-source tools into a unified, easy-to-deploy pipeline.
+Making robust cybersecurity accessible to organisations with limited IT resources and budgets.

+Beyond automated scanning, the platform delivers actionable, compliance-driven insights that help SMEs understand, prioritise, and remediate security risks effectively.

 ---